 We recognize that supply lines for essential medications to patients would likely not be disrupted due to depletion of stock at the local supply source, such as pharmacies.
 Rather, it is likely that damage to transport infrastructure makes it difficult for residents in exposed counties to access the local supply source or that the pharmacy itself is closed.
 Our revised manuscript clarifies this point (P. 11, Lines 250-259):

-Tropical cyclone exposure could also indirectly lead to increases in acute cardiovascular disease hospitalizations, due to increased stress and physical challenges brought about during and following exposure, as well as disrupting supply lines for essential medicines.6 Although we did not observe short-term changes (i.e., in first week after tropical cyclone exposure) in cardiovascular disease hospitalizations, longer-term negative impacts of tropical cyclone exposure on cardiovascular diseases have been observed, several years after exposure itself.34
+Tropical cyclone exposure could also indirectly lead to increases in acute cardiovascular disease hospitalizations, due to increased stress and physical challenges brought about during and following exposure.6 Disruption of access to essential medicines from closure of local supply sources, such as pharmacies, may also contribute to negative cardiovascular health outcomes.45,46 Although we did not observe short-term changes (i.e., in first week after tropical cyclone exposure) in cardiovascular disease hospitalizations, longer-term negative impacts of tropical cyclone exposure on cardiovascular diseases have been observed, several years after exposure itself.47

 Page 10: Stress is the result of far more than property damage or loss of life.
 Financial concerns, intimate partner violence, insecurity of all types is exacerbated by a disaster’s impacts.